c0basi/Covid-Cases-Data-Mining/README.md

 ## Covid-Cases-Data-Mining

-Project for the CSI 4142 Class
+Project for the CSI 4142 Class<br >
 Project to determine which features cause posititve cases in covid 19

 Data is collected from sql tables created in PGAdmin